DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     Hello, Django girls!

-Note: on windows 'python3' is not recognized as a command, instead use 'python' to execute the file:
+Note: on Windows 'python3' is not recognized as a command.
+Instead, use 'python' to execute the file:

     > python python_intro.py